New Sustainability Directives are on the Horizon. Is Your Travel Company Ready?

 For instance, if a hotel brand headquartered in the United States has European properties, managers must know all the requirements of CSRD, ESRS, and CSDDD.
 With a purpose-built sustainability hub, they don’t have to, as those requirements are already in the platform and can be applied to any hotel with EU operations.

-Future-proofing processes to be ready for what comes next
+Be ready for what comes next

 The real time-saver, however, is in how the hub connects data to these requirements.